 and keeps focus on costs vs. worth.
 The result: inadequate funding.

-How PROI creates a sustainable million-dollar budget and brand:
+How PROI helps you create a sustainable million-dollar budget and brand:

 Assess current outcomes (effects on participants) for market impact (effects on society).

-Assess brand value by four metrics: program significance, satisfaction, stewardship and support.
+Assess brand value using four metrics: significance, satisfaction, stewardship and support.

-Turn data into dollars instantly via PROI Calculator software*, yielding a report that includes: estimated cost-benefits and return on investment based, not on national averages, but on the program's current or planned impact; counterfactual adjustment for what would have happened anyway; reusable charts and infographics; and expert third-party validation.
+Turn data into dollars instantly via PROI Calculator software*, yielding a report that includes: estimated cost-benefits and return on investment (ROI) based, not on national averages, but on the program's current or planned impact; allowance for the counterfactual (what would have happened anyway); ROI charts and infographics; and expert third-party validation.

 Inspire a value-driven leadership culture that optimizes board and staff contributions.

-Plan greater impact, brand integrity and program sustainability, based on worth vs. need.
+Plan greater impact, brand integrity and program sustainability, using the lens of value.

 Adopt proven ways to leverage assets, reduce spending and collect longitudinal impact data.

-*PROI Calculator software monetizes federal, state and business gains in employment, education, crime and violence prevention, and housing and family stability.
+*PROI Calculator software monetizes federal, state and business benefits based on actual or expected improvements in employment, education, crime and violence prevention, and housing and family stability.
 The new Kingdom ROI version also monetizes church gains.
 Software can be customized and co-branded to collect, compare and contrast impact data from multiple programs.
 Fee-income option.